 Physiotherapy can help enormously to break this cycle, but lung damage can be irreversible.
 It is important to keep the chest clear which will reduce infection.
 Coughing is not enough, sputum needs help to move up.

 Plugging of the airways occurs if sputum is not cleared which can cause inflammation, pain, infection, breathlessness and wheeze.
 Physio helps by delaying lung damage, reducing wheeze, reducing the rattle of cough, and helps prevents infection and inflammation.

-Guidelines produced by the British Thoracic Society and the Association of Chartered Physiotherapists in Respiratory Care can be found here
+For children PCD Paediatric Physiotherapy Guidelines produced by the Association of Chartered Physiotherapist in Respiratory Care.